MaciejPMarciniak/SmoothAHAplot/README.md

 ---
 # How2use
 Two methods creating the most common plots are provided.
+However, using the basic functions it is possible to generate different plots, as long as the provided data structure is consistent.

 ### class